 Recommended by: Ella, Many More Maps

-The entirety of the North Yorkshire coast is one of the most romantic places in the UK.
+The entire North Yorkshire coast is filled with romance.
 Expect wild, wind-swept cliffs, secluded coves and remote fishing villages.
+Basing yourself in Staithes, North Yorkshire, start by taking a secluded coastal walk.

-To extend your trip, take a short drive to one of the other popular areas of the North Yorkshire coast such as Whitby or Robin Hoods Bay, or hit the cliffs to spot Yorkshire puffins and other wildlife.
+The Staithes to Runswick Bay route is enchanting, trailing along clifftops and sandy beaches.
+Spend the evening warming up in front of a cosy, open fire in an atmospheric pub.
+To extend your trip, drive to one of the other popular areas of the North Yorkshire coast such as Whitby or Robin Hood Bay, or hit the cliffs to spot Yorkshire puffins and other wildlife.

 Penwith Peninsula, Cornwall